 Most of these procs return boolean values: true if they succeed, false if not.
 In the event of a failure, you can call Byond_LastError() to get the error message.

-In any functions that read data from lists, or read string data, they require the caller to allocate the needed memory for a copy of the string or list items.
-In these cases, the functions also take a u4c pointer for the length.
+In any functions that read data from lists or read string data—including Byond_LastError()—you need to allocate the required memory for a copy of the string or list items.
+These functions take a pointer to the buffer that will be filled, and a u4c pointer for the buffer size (in items for lists, in bytes for strings).
 If the return value is false and the length is set to zero, an error occurred.
 If the return value is false and the length is non-zero, the new length value is the required length of the array; the memory should be allocated and the function called again.

 BYOND servers handle proc execution and the management of data in a single thread.
 If your library tries to call any BYOND server functions in a different thread of its own, the call will block until the server thread can handle it.